Khankee/Khankee/README.md

 # Hello World!
 I'm Arukhan 👋

-## I'm a Student, Developer and Teamworker!!
+## I'm a Student, Developer and Teamworker!
  - 🌱 I’m currently learning Algorithms and Data structures🎓
  - 🥅 2022 Goals: Create more open source projects and expand my skills
  - 📫 How to reach me: Arukhan.kenes@gmail.com